blandflakes/brewing/cider.md

 6. Add cinnamon powder.
 Or add it in step 1.
 Whatever.
 7. Let sit for ALAP (the opposite of ASAP)
 8. Mix up a priming solution, bottle.

+##Notes

+* It took a while to see any fermentation activity, leading me to believe that I'd screwed something up.
+After about 60 hours, I saw activity, and it's been bubbling since.
+* This was actually very easy... if it turns out well, I'll make more meads.